I’ve had it with gentle parenting.

 You see, “gentle parenting” has turned into a marketing buzz phrase that, in many cases, is neither descriptive nor accurate.
 After having wasted hours on Pinterest last week looking for gentle parenting articles to share with my readers, I realized just how liberally people are using the term.
 The same is true for its nomenclature siblings: positive parenting, positive discipline, and conscious parenting, among others.

-Once we dilute it so much that it refers to almost anything we want to “accomplish” as a parent, it becomes meaningless.
+Once we dilute the “gentle parenting” term so much that it refers to almost anything we want to “accomplish” as a parent, it becomes meaningless.

 Spend three minutes on most social media and you’ll find things like: